 Dr. Sautoy is currently SSEF and SDC patron.
 He is the Simonyi Professor for the Public Understanding of Science and a Professor of Mathematics at the University of Oxford.
 Formerly a Fellow of All Souls College, and Wadham College, he is now a Fellow of New College.
 He was previously President of the Mathematical Association, an EPSRC Senior Media Fellow and a Royal Society University Research Fellow.
 His academic work concerns mainly group theory and number theory.
 In October 2008, he was appointed to the Simonyi Professorship for the Public Understanding of Science, succeeding the inaugural holder Richard Dawkins.

-Jian started volunteering with UKSDC since 2009，first as a supporting technical specialist, and later on as judge and “company” CEO.
+Jian is the current chair of the Space Science Engineering Foundation, a UK charity.
+He started volunteering at UKSDC in 2009, first as a supporting technical specialist, and later on as judge and “company” CEO.
 After completing his Master’s degree in Chemical Engineering at Imperial College London, he currently works as a reliability engineer in the petroleum industry, specialising in technical risk management and system reliability solutions in the hostile underwater environment.
-The best treat for his volunteering weekends is seeing creative ideas from young candidates coming together into designs
+Jian is fluent in Mandarin Chinese.

 Dr. Elizabeth Luthman